UW-Madison-DSI/ospo.wisc.edu/_pages/activities/internships/index.md

 <p>Interns will be compensated at a range of $15-$17/hour depending on experience.
 Interns may apply to continue their appointment beyond the initial internship period as long as they continue to meet the enrollment eligibility requirement.</p>

 <h2>Skills and Experience</h2>

-<p>A list of project descriptions will be published with specific desired skills during the application period each semester. <!--<a href="https://drive.google.com/file/d/1c1eKe0udC4SXuLKdNJvgXAaFTxxwZfOh/view?usp=sharing">View the Summer 2025 Project List here.</a>--> In general, we expect applicants to possess:</p>
+<p>Project descriptions will be published with specific desired skills during the application period each semester.
+In general, we expect applicants to possess:</p>
 <ul>
   <li>Experience balancing multiple tasks, identifying and solving problems, and working collaboratively with team members.</li>
   <li>Strong communication skills and a willingness to ask questions.</li>